 - The same thing happens in Red Planet with Willis the Bouncer, a volleyball-sized Martian lifeform kept by the protagonist Jim.
 Towards the end of the novel Jim forms a Mind Meld and finds that Willis is actually an early stage of the sentient Martian species, and sees Jim as an awkward yet lovable pet.

 - Alan Dean Foster's Cat-A-Lyst has the human hero adopting a small cat early on.
 In reality, the cat is an extra-dimensional entity that fights off the real villain while the humans fight off his minions.
 In the end the cat decides to stay on Earth and watch over her pets.

-- The Chronicles Of Narnia book The Horse And His Boy has this right in the title.
-However, by the end of the book the boy has matured into a decisive young man and the horse's opinion of himself has been knocked down a peg, making it more like A Boy and His X
+- The Chronicles of Narnia book The Horse and His Boy has this right in the title.
+(It's a talking horse).
+However, by the end of the book Shasta the boy has been through significant adventures, while Bree the horse has been knocked down a peg or two, making it more A Boy and His X

-- Firekeeper is more Blind Seer's pet than the other way around, but she was Raised by Wolves, after all, and the other humans don't seem very good at civilizing either of them.
+- Firekeeper Saga: Firekeeper is more Blind Seer's pet than the other way around, but she was Raised by Wolves, after all, and the other humans do a poor job of civilizing both of them.

 - Avi's horror story Cats has ghost cats wanting to bring their "pet" along to the next world with them.

 - Occurs in both the novel The Hundred and One Dalmatians and the Disney film version 101 Dalmatians.
 The original novel really plays this up, as Pongo and Missus (Perdita in the film) honestly believe that the human characters are their pets — an attitude common to all dogs.
 The sequel to the book, The Starlight Barking, has Sirius point out to the dogs that they aren't the masters; at the end of the day, the humans are the ones in charge.